Nikeweke/EXAMPLES--Golang/channels.md

   var result = []User{}

-  // wait for result (it works, but in error some ) for i := 0; i < iterations; i++ {
+  // wait for result
+  for i := 0; i < iterations; i++ {

-    // "select" listening for one of channel for value select {
+    // "select" listening for values from channel select {
-      // i set here check cuz sometime it can trapped here in some reason case err := <-errCh:
+      // i set here check cuz sometime it can trapped into error case for some reason case err := <-errCh:
         if err != nil {
           fmt.Println("Error found:", err)